CLIP - CRITICAL VISUAL MEDIA LITERACY AND EMPOWERMENT • ALL DIGITAL

 13 Oct, 2022

-The purpose of the CLIP project is to strengthen digital capabilities of the Higher Education sector (HE), and increase resilience to manipulation and polarization, working on the important issue of critical visual literacy, that is a fundamental component of the way European students and citizens are getting informed in the digital era.
+The purpose of the CLIP project was to strengthen the digital capabilities of the Higher Education sector (HE) and increase resilience to manipulation and polarisation, by working on the important issue of critical visual literacy, which is a fundamental component of the way European students and citizens are getting informed in the digital era.
+The project provided European HEIs with tools and educational resources to detect image bias and stereotypes in visual artefacts, strengthening their capacities to work with media and image manipulation from a critical viewpoint.

-The project’s main target groups are:
+The project’s main target groups were:

 OBJECTIVES

-1. Raise awareness of the role played by higher education in Europe to enable the fair and resilient digital transformation, tracking disinformation and bias in visual communication through education and training
+1. Raise awareness of the role played by higher education in Europe to enable the fair and resilient digital transformation, tracking disinformation and bias in visual communication through education and training.

-1. Enable academic staff, senior management and communication staff at the universities to develop sustainable strategies for integrating visual media literacy at all levels of course offering
+3. Enable academic staff, senior management and communication staff at the universities to develop sustainable strategies for integrating visual media literacy at all levels of course offering

 PROJECT OUTPUTS